NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2013-03-09-getting-real-ip-addresses-using-nginx-and-cloudflare.md

 ---
-layout: post
 title: "Getting real IP addresses using Nginx and CloudFlare"
 date: 2013-03-09 01:35
-comments: true
 tags:
   - AWK
   - Bash
   - CloudFlare
   - Cron
   - FreeBSD
   - Funtoo
   - Gentoo
   - GNU
   - Linux
   - Nginx
   - Unix
 ---

 OK, I suppose you know what [CloudFlare](http://www.cloudflare.com/) is, and are familiar with [Nginx](http://nginx.org/) configuration process, before we proceed any further.
 Just in case you don't know, __CloudFlare__ offers free and commercial, cloud-based services to help secure and accelerate websites.
 The thing is, I'm really satisfied with the services they offer except a repellent issue about logging the real IP address of your website's visitors.
 Since __CloudFlare__ acts as a reverse proxy, all connections come from __CloudFlare__'s IP addresses, not the real visitors anymore.
 Anyway, using __Nginx__ there's a simple workaround for this issue, which I'll describe in the rest of this post.